Graphnet-Health/fhir-api-specs/docs/api/apiObservation.md

 ### Status

-The `Observation` FHIR query currently only accepts records with a **CHECK status of `final`**.
-The search parameter is a placeholder for future developments.
+The search for `Observations` by status the following construct can be used.

 ```http
 GET /Observation?patient={id}&status=final